Ogoa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 0 -reset_to_98.c
 Task 0
 This program contains a function that takes a pointer to an integer and updates the value it points to, to 98.

+1-swap.c
+Task 1
+This program contains a function that swaps takes two arguments passed by reference and swaps their values.